kuestess/homebridge-platform-insteonlocal/README.md

 Overview
 --------
-Implements local control of Insteon devices including switches, dimmers, outlets, fans, blinds, scenes, iolincs (configured as a garage door), motion sensors, and leak sensors via Homebridge.
+Implements local control of Insteon devices including switches, dimmers, outlets, fans, blinds, scenes, iolincs (configured as a garage door), motion sensors, door/window sensors, and leak sensors via Homebridge.
 Leverages [home-controller](https://github.com/automategreen/home-controller) to enable control and status of multiple Insteon devices.
-Supports both Insteon Hub 2242 and 2245 and now has alpha support for running directly on a Hub Pro (thanks to @rasod).
+Supports both Insteon Hub 2242 and 2245 and now has beta support for running directly on a Hub Pro (thanks to @rasod).

 Devices are not yet auto-discovered and must be defined in config.json (see configuration example)